-There are a number of ways to interact meaningfully with your Members of Congress:
+There are many ways to interact meaningfully with your Members of Congress:

-- Meeting directly with your Member or their staff in-person, either in Washington or in your home district. - Writing to your lawmakers. - Calling your Member's office. - Engaging with your Member's office on social media. - Attending a local event like a Town Hall Meeting.
+- Meeting directly with your Member or their staff in-person, either in Washington or in your home district.

+- Writing to your lawmakers.

+- Calling your Member's office.

+- Engaging with your Member on social media.

+- Attending a local event like a Town Hall Meeting.